harshil15999/object-detection-/README.md

-# object-detection-
+# Smart car parking system
-can be used for smart parking system this uses a clour filter ans detects the number of coins
+can be used for smart parking system this uses a colour filter and detects the number of empty parking spaces in the parking lot
-<week 1>:
-  the object detection parrt is complete